Analgesics

 Squalene for COVID-19

-Squalene has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Squalene has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed squalene in detail.

 Ebrahimi et al., Utilizing the sublingual form of squalene in COVID-19 patients: a randomized clinical trial, Scientific Reports, doi:10.1038/s41598-024-54843-x